sefcom/TYGR/readme.md

 To try out other methods like Transformer or BiLSTM, you should feed another flag to the datagen process to generate data suitable for the corresponding method.

+If the binaries are larger than 1MB I would suggest to run in parallel mode since ANGR is slow.
+You should be able to specify the number of processors in src/methods/glow/datagen.py.
+Be careful about the memory usage as ANGR may explode your memory.

 You can combine different datasets by using the `datamerge` command:

 ```